 Let’s say that you have enough time to brace yourself for the impact of a car accident, with your arms straight out and your hands tightly gripping the steering wheel.
 Although this is your body’s natural reaction to an unexpected situation, you sustain more damage to your body in an accident when you are tense.
 That is because all of the impact from the accident travels through your tensed arms and into your delicate shoulder joint.
 If any of the ligaments are torn, you then have a damaged or torn rotator cuff.

 There are several symptoms to look if you think your rotator cuff may be torn.
 If you have pain in your shoulder or arm that makes it tough to sleep on your side, that will be the first sign that you might have a torn rotator cuff.

 In addition, if your shoulder is weak, tender, or difficult to move above your head, your chance of having a torn rotator cuff increases.
 Cracking or snapping sounds can also be an indicator.
 If you have any of these symptoms, seeking medical attention for a complete evaluation is the first step toward recovery.

 Our orthopedic specialists collaborate with physical therapists and chiropractors to give you the best treatment possible.
-Contact AICA Ortho and Spine today at 404-602-0386 and speak with one of our medical experts about how to heal your torn rotator cuff.
+Contact AICA Conyers today at (404) 602-0386 and speak with one of our medical experts about how to heal your torn rotator cuff.